Fixitfetish/fpga_potpourri/VHDL/cplxlib/_readme_cplx.md

 The main goal of this library is simplify the process of moving designs between different FPGA device types and vendors with different DSP cell primitives.
+For this reason all entities in this library do not directly include any device type or vendor specific code but use entities of the DSP library instead.

 ---